mahdi22/linux_joindomain/README.md

 <h1>ansible-linux-join-domain</h1>
 This is an ansible role to automaticaly join Linux Machine CentOS and Redhat using sssd, realm, samba and winbind.
-This role is tested on CentOS 7.x, 8.x and 6.6
+This role is tested on RedHat/CentOS 7.x, 8.x 6.6 and Ubuntu 20 18 16 and Debian 10 9

 # Requirements

-- CentOS 6
-- CentOS 7
-- CentOS 8
+- source.list configured and updated for debian servers
 - Ansible >= 2.7

 # Installation